- ICH GCP

 Study Description:

 This is a disease discovery/natural history protocol.
-We will enroll 100 CADASIL subjects to perform in-depth prospective and retrospective evaluations for research purposes.
-Some evaluations will be compared to healthy controls.
+We will enroll up to 110 CADASIL subjects with the goal of 100 CADASIL subjects completing the study to perform in-depth prospective and retrospective evaluations for research purposes and up to 45 healthy control subjects with the goal of 40 completing the study for comparison.

 Objectives: